-We know that respecting human rights and ultimately creating a positive impact in society will not be done by us alone.
-We welcome the opportunity to work closely with other stakeholders towards these goals.
-That’s why we have played an active role, along with others, in leading the change we want to see.
-One example is the Leadership Group for Responsible Recruitment (LGRR) that supports the Employer Pays Principle to eliminate recruitment fees being charged to workers anywhere in the world by 2026.
-We think these types of initiative, alongside dialogue and cooperation with government and civil society, are crucial in the prevention of forced labour, enabling respect for human rights and achieving our ambition to have a positive impact on people and society.
-We strive to take an active role in co-creating the world we live in.
-IKEA wants to create a positive impact on people and society, and we believe that with our size, experience and commitment, we can make a difference.
-We will continue to drive towards improving our work across industries by creating a movement towards better working conditions.
-We acknowledge that in some areas and at some moments, this is a challenging journey, but by setting clear expectations, prioritising continuous development and working with others, we believe that we can contribute to a better everyday life where all people’s rights are respected.
+We believe these types of initiatives, alongside dialogue and cooperation with our suppliers, governments and civil society, are crucial in the prevention of forced labour, enabling respect for human rights and achieving our ambition to have a positive impact on people and society.
+We will continue to focus our efforts and collaborate to create a movement towards better working conditions and decent and meaningful work across industries.
+We acknowledge that in some areas and at some moments, this is a challenging journey.
+But by setting clear expectations, prioritising continuous development and working with others, we believe that we can contribute to a better everyday life where all people’s human rights are respected.

 The Inter IKEA Group approach to human rights due diligence